OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 As described in the [custom functions overview](custom-functions-overview.md) article, a custom functions project must include both a JSON metadata file and a script (either JavaScript or TypeScript) file to form a complete function.
 If you are using `yo office` the JSON metadata can be generated from the code comments.
 Otherwise you need to build the JSON metadata file manually.

-For a function to work properly, you need to associate the id with the JavaScript implementation.
+For a function to work properly, you need to associate the function's `id` property with the JavaScript implementation.
 Make sure there is an association, otherwise the function will not be called.
 The following code sample shows how to make the association using the `CustomFunctions.associate()` method.
 The sample defines the custom function `add` and associates it with the object in the JSON metadata file where the value of the `id` property is **ADD**.

 ```js
 /**